bigbluebutton/docker/README.md

 ```

 ### Upgrade Greenlight
-**Important:** especially with a version before 2020-05-17 create a database backup before, since the data is not persitent between container recreations.
+**Important:** especially with a version before 2020-05-17 create a database backup first, otherwise the data will not be persistent between container recreations.
 ```bash
 cd bbb-docker